adshre/Java_Notes/MultiThreading.md

 * wait() : It tells the calling thread to give up the lock and go to sleep until some other thread enters the same monitor and calls notify().
 * notify() : It wakes up one single thread that called wait() on the same object.
 It should be noted that calling notify() does not actually give up a lock on a resource.
 * notifyAll() : It wakes up all the threads that called wait() on the same object

+# Thread Priority

+Every thread in Java has a priority that helps the thread scheduler to determine the order in which threads scheduled.
+The threads with higher priority will usually run before and more frequently than lower priority threads.
+By default, all the threads had the same priority, i.e., they regarded as being equally distinguished by the scheduler, when a thread created it inherits its priority from the thread that created it.\
+Default priority of a thread is 5 (NORM_PRIORITY).
+The value of MIN_PRIORITY is 1 and the value of MAX_PRIORITY is 10.